sujato/bendall-cv/README.md

 An Atom package for using the Velthuis transliteration system (https://en.wikipedia.org/wiki/Velthuis) for inputting texts can be found here: https://github.com/SamaneriVimala/velthuis-autocorrect

-- **BE AWARE** that in this text there are quotemarks that clash with the Velthuis system.
-So `"n` becomes `ṅ` and `"s"` becomes `ś` ** Be mindful that this can happen and correct it afterwards.
+- In this text there are quotemarks that clash with the Velthuis system.
+So `"n` becomes `ṅ` and `"s"` becomes `ś` Be mindful that this can happen and correct it afterwards.
 The package only corrects the current word when followed by a space or linebreak.
 - Note that the keyboard input uses `ṁ` instead of `ṃ`.

 ## Notes

 - Folio 107a/4b/ bhaṇḍanajātanaṁ should probably be bhaṇḍanajātānaṁ as elsewhere in the transcription.
 Corrected in `bendall-cv.txt`.
 - Folio 108b/3c/ one daṇḍa missing between `tha | pka`.
 Corrected in `bendall-cv.txt`.
-- In 7 places in the script there is a letter m̄ (m with macron).
-These are described by von Hinüber (p.
+- In 7 places in the script there is a letter m̄ (m with macron), described by von Hinüber (p.
 9) as “miniature *akṣaras* the meaning of which cannot always be established.”
 It is a kind of *anusvāra*, so it may be best to simply replace with ṁ.
+However we have left it for the time being, using m̄.
 - There are a few footnotes in the transcription.
 One we have added additional coding for: Folio 108b/3c, footnote 1: Restoration not certain.
-In SuttaCentral html we dealt with such issues as `class="unclear"`.
 We have used the notation `{{}}` for this.
+In SuttaCentral html we dealt with such issues as `class=“unclear”`.